Oskar von Hindenburg: Later life

-In the Nuremberg trials, Oskar von Hindenburg was a witness against Franz von Papen.
-In 1956, he won a lawsuit against South German Publishers, which in 1954 posthumously published the book by Baron Erwein von Aretin, Crown and Chains.
-Memories of a Bavarian Nobleman alleging that in 1930 Oskar von Hindenburg had obtained illegal funding from the Eastern Aid programme.
+In the Nuremberg trials in January 1947, Oskar von Hindenburg was a witness against Franz von Papen.
+In 1949, he was on trial on four charges.

+In 1956, he won a lawsuit against Süddeutscher Verlag, which in 1954 posthumously published the book by Baron Erwein von Aretin, Crown and Chains.
+Memories of a Bavarian Nobleman, alleging that in 1930, Oskar von Hindenburg had obtained illegal funding from the Eastern Aid programme.
 Oskar von Hindenburg lived in Medingen, West Germany after the war.
-Having suffered a heart attack in early 1960 he traveled to a spa in Bad Harzburg, where he died on 12 February 1960.
+Having suffered a heart attack in early 1960, he travelled to a spa in Bad Harzburg, where he died on 12 February 1960.
 He was buried at Waldfriedhof Medingen.